kongyew/greenplum-oss-docker/gpdb/README.md

-# How to build the Docker Image with Open Source repository in 10 minuyrd
+# How to build the Docker Image with Open Source repository in 10 minutes.

-You can build Greenplum docker image with Ubuntu and Greenplum Open Source repository.
+You can build Greenplum docker image with Ubuntu and Greenplum Open Source debian package.

 The `build_docker.sh` is used to build Greenplum OSS.
 Internally, it uses DockerfileOpenSource that depends on Ubuntu.
+1. Run `build_docker.sh` script.
 ```
 $ ./build_docker.sh
 Build Greenplum